IHE/HIE-Whitepaper/README.md

 HPD does not support attributes intended directly for Access Control.

-The Healthcare Provider Directory slide deck and webinar, \[see endnote ii\], provide more detail about HPD.
+The Healthcare Provider Directory slide deck and webinar, [Further Reading](#further-reading), provide more detail about HPD.

 # Security and Privacy

 This section will discuss how a community that leverages IHE Profiles for document sharing can protect patient privacy and information security.
-The topic of Security and Privacy is covered in two slide decks and webinars, see endnote \[ii\].
+The topic of Security and Privacy is covered in two slide decks and webinars, see [Further Reading](#further-reading).

 A very important aspect that is beyond the scope of IHE is the definition of the overall Policies of the community.
 There is guidance